christopher5106/christopher5106.github.io/_posts/2016-01-30-two-AMI-to-create-the-fastest-cluster-with-gpu-at-the-minimal-engineering-cost-with-EC2-NVIDIA-Spark-and-BIDMach.markdown

 --instance-type g2.2xlarge --region eu-west-1 --security-groups bidmach
 ```

-Placing many of these instances in a cluster make the world's fastest cluster at minimal engineering cost, that is :
+Placing many of these instances in a cluster make the fastest cluster at minimal engineering cost, that is :

 - EC2 G2 instances, with NVIDIA GPU offering **1536 cores on a single instance**, the maximal power on a single cloud instance currently available so easily

-- [BIDMach library](http://christopher5106.github.io/parallel/computing/2016/01/26/gpu-computing-with-bidmach-library-simply-amazing.html) that unleashes the speed of GPU computing algorithms to **compute on a single instance the equivalent of a cluster** of 8 to 30 instances, depending on the type of machine learning task [[benchmarks](https://github.com/BIDData/BIDMach/wiki/Benchmarks)].
+- [BIDMach library](http://christopher5106.github.io/parallel/computing/2016/01/26/gpu-computing-with-bidmach-library-simply-amazing.html) that unleashes the speed of GPU computing algorithms to **compute on a single instance at the speed of a cluster** of 8 to 30 instances, depending on the type of machine learning task [[benchmarks](https://github.com/BIDData/BIDMach/wiki/Benchmarks)].

-- Spark to launch many of these instances to parallelize the computing along hyperparemeter tuning.
-Hyperparameter tuning consists in repeating the same machine learning task with different hyperparemeters (parameters for the model).
-It is a kind of best practice to distribute machine learning computing this way, ie to parallelize along the hyperparemeter tuning (see also [Databricks example for Tensorflow](https://databricks.com/blog/2016/01/25/deep-learning-with-spark-and-tensorflow.html)), each instance will do the training for one set of hyperparameters, instead of distributing the machine learning algorithm itself, which would require a very ineffective data shuffling between instances.
+- Spark to launch many of these instances and parallelize the computing along hyperparemeter tuning.
+Hyperparameter tuning consists in repeating the exact same machine learning task but with different parameters for the model (the *hyperparemeters*).
+It is a kind of best practice to distribute machine learning computing along hyperparemeter tuning (each instance does the training for a set of hyperparameters), instead of distributing the training task itself (see also [Databricks example for Tensorflow](https://databricks.com/blog/2016/01/25/deep-learning-with-spark-and-tensorflow.html)), because it splits the computation in jobs (training) that do not need to communicate and avoids this way the ineffective data shuffling between instances.

 I cannot use AWS EMR to launch a GPU cluster because I need to install nvidia and cuda, that would require a reboot of the instances.